showermat/squashserve/README.md

     ar.write(out); // ...and write it out to an archive file. out.close();

-    zsr::archive ar{std::ifstream{"/data/volumes/wikipedia.zsr"}}; // Open the archive file...
+    zsr::archive ar{"/data/volumes/wikipedia.zsr"}; // Open the archive file...
     ar.extract("wiki", "/data/wikipedia2"); // ...and extract the "wiki" subdirectory to a new location. if (ar.check("wiki/Douglas_Adams.html")) // If a certain file exists in the archive:
     {
         zsr::iterator it = ar.get("wiki/Douglas_Adams.html") // Get the archive node by path.
         std::string title = it.meta("title"); // Get metadata stored with the node.
-        std::streambuf *file = it.open(); // Get the stream of the file's contents...
+        zsr::stream file = it.content(); // Get the stream of the file's contents...
         std::ostringstream oss{};
-        oss << file; // ...extract it...
+        oss << file.rdbuf(); // ...extract it...
         std::string article = oss.str(); // ...and convert it to a string.
     }
-    ar.reap(); // Clean up file descriptors opened by zsr::iterator.open().

-The ZSR library does not provide a threadsafe interface, because C++ I/O streams are not threadsafe.  `zsr::archive` provides the user `std::istream`s and `std::streambuf`s for accessing archive data that all ultimately share the open archive file's single
-`std::istream`.
-There is no way for `libzsr` to force these streams to be be used in a threadsafe way.
-Rather than implementing some other interface for getting data from the archive, thread safety is left up to the user.
-All accesses to the library must be serialized.
+The writing portion of the library is not threadsafe.
+All functions in `archive` can be safely called from multiple threads.
+Functions in `iterator` and `childiter` that read but do not update the iterator can be called from multiple threads.  `stream` is not threadsafe.
+However, it is safe to simultaneously use multiple `interator`s, `childiter`s and `streams`s that point to the same file in the archive.

 ## Creating Volumes